Experienced E2 Visa Attorneys – US Investor Visa Lawyers

-What types of financial transactions can make up the investment?
+What types of capital can make up the investment?

 Only money that is personally at risk can make up the investment.
 As such, the following will generally qualify:

-- loans secured by the investor’s own assets, such as a mortgage on her real property;
+- Loans secured by the investor’s own assets, such as a mortgage on real property;

 Non-qualifying investments can be the following:

-- loans for which the lender has recourse against a guarantor
+- Loans for which the lender has recourse against the business

 Must the investment be made prior to applying?